-S-6720.1 would extend juvenile court jurisdiction to include emerging adults aged 18 and 19 years.
-However, S-6720.1 does not change the circumstances under which juveniles 16 to 19 years of age may be subject to adult court, including committing a licensing offense; committing a serious violent offense, violent offense with certain histories, or rape of a child in the first degree; or receiving a judicial decline or declination hearing.
+SB 5122 would extend juvenile court jurisdiction to include emerging adults aged 18 years (effective July 1, 2022) and aged 19 years (effective July 1, 2024).
+However, SB 5122 does not change the circumstances under which juveniles 16 to 19 years of age may be subject to adult court, including committing a licensing offense; committing a serious violent offense, violent offense with certain histories, or rape of a child in the first degree; or receiving a judicial decline or declination hearing.
 However, data from Vermont show that 18 and 19 year olds commit similar offenses to younger juveniles, and that "80% of potential cases are low-level and should be considered for diversion from the system."
 Therefore, there is the potential that fewer emerging adults would be referred to the adult criminal legal system.

 In addition, some evidence suggests that changing the maximum age of juvenile jurisdiction could change law enforcement behavior.
-Research prior to and after Connecticut raised the age of juvenile jurisdiction from 15 to 16 years found that, "the arrest rate of 16 year-olds dropped significantly immediately after the change in legislation, which may imply police were less likely to arrest 16 year-olds when defined as juveniles."
+Research prior to and after Connecticut raised the age of juvenile jurisdiction from 15 to 16 years found that "the arrest rate of 16 year-olds dropped significantly immediately after the change in legislation, which may imply police were less likely to arrest 16 year-olds when defined as juveniles."
 However, the study found that arrest rates for felony charges did not change.
 Key informants in Washington State also suggested that changing the age of statutory juvenile jurisdiction could change law enforcement behavior and patterns.
-Therefore, potential changes in law enforcement behavior or arrest rates as a result of S-6720.1 may also decrease emerging adult involvement with the adult and/or juvenile criminal legal system.
+Therefore, potential changes in law enforcement behavior or arrest rates as a result of SB 5122 may also decrease emerging adult involvement with the adult and/or juvenile criminal legal system.

 Lastly, competency hearings could also be requested for 18 and 19 year olds to determine if they can understand court proceedings and can assist a lawyer in their defense (personal communications, September 2020).
 Most competency evaluations for juveniles are completed by Department of Social and Health Services' Child Study and Treatment Center, which is the state hospital designated for the sole care and treatment of persons under eighteen years of age (RCW 72.23.210) (CSTC, personal communication, September 2020).
 In cases where individuals are determined to need mental health treatment, current state law (RCW 72.23.210) restricts mental health treatment facilities for youth to those under 18 years of age.
-62 Therefore, under S-6720.1, if an 18 or 19 year old needed to be seen in an inpatient setting for either a competence evaluation (15-days under RCW 10.77) or restoration (14, 45, or 90 days), CSTC would not be able to admit them to a youth facility (CSTC, personal communication, September 2020).
+62 Therefore, under SB 5122, if an 18 or 19 year old needed to be seen in an inpatient setting for either a competence evaluation (15-days under RCW 10.77) or restoration (14, 45, or 90 days), CSTC would not be able to admit them to a youth facility (CSTC, personal communication, September 2020).
 At this time, there is no arrangement for juvenile court respondents older than 17 years of age who need inpatient competence evaluation or inpatient competence restoration to be admitted to Western State Hospital or Eastern State Hospital or otherwise served by the Office of Forensic Mental Health Services (CSTC, personal communication, September 2020).
 Therefore, arrangements would need to be made so that emerging adults under juvenile court jurisdiction who require inpatient services have a place to receive timely and age-appropriate care (CSTC, personal communication, September 2020).

-S-6720.1 would extend juvenile court jurisdiction to include emerging adults and, while S-6720.1 would not eliminate adult criminal legal system involvement for all emerging adults, extending juvenile court jurisdiction would likely result in fewer emerging adults aged 18 and 19 years involved with the adult criminal legal system.
+SB 5122 would extend juvenile court jurisdiction to include emerging adults and, while SB 5122 would not eliminate adult criminal legal system involvement for all emerging adults, extending juvenile court jurisdiction using a phased approach would likely result in fewer emerging adults aged 18 and 19 years involved with the adult criminal legal system.